frankyildiz/Microservices/README.md

 git checkout feature/msp-17
 ```

-* Create a folder with name of `k8s` under `microservices` folder for keeping the manifest files of frank-yildiz App on Kubernetes cluster.
+* Create a folder with name of `k8s` under `microservices` folder for keeping the manifest files of fati-yildiz App on Kubernetes cluster.

 * Create a `docker-compose.yml` under `k8s` folder with the following content as to be used in conversion the k8s files.